KITcii/smart-contract-dev-support/Idioms/Token Pattern/README.md

+# Token Pattern
-# Context
+## Context
 Tamper-resistance of distributed ledgers impedes maintenance of smart contracts, which is critical, if flawed smart contracts manage assets.
 To replace the old smart contract with a new one, data (e.g., user balances) kept by the old smart contract must be transferred to the new one, which can cause serious security issues and even loss of assets.

-# Problem
+## Problem
 It is costly and risky to update smart contracts that keep tokens and/or data related to users’ balances.

-# Forces
+## Forces
 The smart contract should be easy to maintain with low risk and low cost.

-# Solution
+## Solution
 Logic and data in smart contracts should be separated into a Logic Contract and a Token Contract.
 The Token Contract provides data on the liquidity of accounts and keeps the tokens.
 If code functionality needs to be changed, only the Logic Contract is updated.
 The Token Contract can remain unchanged.
 When a new version of the Logic Contract is deployed, the deprecated Logic Contract must be destroyed.

-# Example
+## Example

-## Wrong
+### Wrong
 ```Solidity
 pragma solidity >=0.6.10 <0.7.0;